adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Received him, which like giant props
 | Stand, lest the all-encircling sky
 | Fall down, and men be crushed and die.

----

-| And so he reached a curved hill
+| And so he reached a curvèd hill
-| Whereon the horned moon did seem
+| Whereon the hornèd moon did seem
 | Her richest radiance to spill
 | In an inestimable stream,
 | Like jewels rare of countless price,
 | Or wizard magic turned to ice.

+---

 | And as he reached the topmost crest of it,
 | Lo! the Olympian majesties did sit
 | In a most high and passionless conclave: